ansys/pyhps/README.rst

 A Python client for Ansys REP - Remote Execution Platform

-Note: The following README instructions are yet generic, not yet tested and updated for pyrep.
+Note: The following README instructions are not yet fully tested and adapted for pyrep.

 How to install
 --------------